junwatu/ai-slides-creator/blog/README.md

 The `aiAssistant()` function will analyze the data sample, create a presentation return all information about the slide, and then save those slide information to the GridDB database using the `saveData()` function.

-To get all the slide data just go to the `/slides` route and it will response with all slides data saved in the database.
+To get all the slide data just go to the `/slides` route and it will respond with all slide data saved in the database.

 ![slides data](images/slide-data.png)